-Diminutive wildflower tulips naturalize well, come back year after year and spread to form colonies of color.
+Diminutive wildflower tulips, sometimes called specie tulips, naturalize well, come back year after year and spread to form colonies of color.
 They are short, just 4-6 inches tall, but the small flowers open wide to form a carpet of color.
 They make a great spring border in a perennial bed.

 Annual Cutting Tulips

 Annual tulips (sometimes called ‘cutting tulips’) work well for areas that need a splash of color and variety.